Category: States

 Wait, what?

 Yup, we picked the week it rained three out of the seven days we were there to visit Tucson, AZ.
 Who goes to a desert to get rained on?

-We do.
-Kind of like when we were hiking through a rain forest in Alaska and it didn’t rain single a drop.
-Oh well, what are ya going to do?
+I wasn’t expecting so much green and life and…mountains.
 We cautiously did a few hikes here.
 Between the six different kinds of rattle snakes, the Africanized “killer” honey bees, and the fact that all of the plants are trying to kill you…we didn’t really stray off the beaten path.
+Seriously, we stuck to the path like our lives depended on it.

-There was also an unexpected beauty there.
+There was also an unexpected beauty in Saguaro NP.

 The bright colors really stood out next to all of the green and brown.
+In the desert, even the pretties have teeth.

 We never saw any snakes, but we did see some petroglyphs!